A Land of Opportunity: Why is the UK investing in Africa?09 Oct 2018

 As global factors such as trade tensions, cyber-security and terrorism stunt corporate growth within the developed world, stringent regulation and legislation has become the norm.
 In the shadow of this tension, Africa is providing a frontier where entrepreneurship and investing endeavour can find value and long-term growth.

-Africa has long been a place of investment intrigue, yet with 54 countries making up a population of over 1.2 billion, and UN estimates predicting the population to double to 2.4 billion by 2050, the continent appears to have a lucrative road paved with potential ahead of it.
+Africa has long been a place of investment intrigue, yet with 54 countries making up a population of over 1.2 billion, and UN estimates predicting the population to double to 2.4 billion by 2050, the continent appears to have a road paved with investment potential ahead of it.
 Today, established (and growing) agriculture, natural resource and manufacturing industries are being joined by an encouraging and necessary thirst for FinTech and infrastructure development across the continent, stirring a vehement new wave of foreign investment.